 Senior researcher was Dr. Kristie Long Foley of the School of Medicine at Wake Forest University.
 She said drinking with parents “may help teach them responsible drinking habits or extinguish some of the ‘novelty’ or ‘excitement’ of drinking.”
 Dr. Foley describes drinking with parents as a “protective” behavior.

-This study on alcohol and parenting was funded by the National Evaluation of the Enforcing Underage Drinking Laws Program.5
+This study on alcohol and parenting was funded by the federal government.5

 III.
 Common Sense

 by John Buell

 Maine’s attorney general has posted on his Web site two public service announcements criticizing underage drinking and impugning the integrity of parents who tolerate such activity even in supervised circumstances.
 His ads may do more harm than good.

 Nationally underage binge drinking was more common a generation ago.
 In Maine, fewer high school students binge drink now than ten years ago.
 Any binge drinking is a problem, but suggesting it is a growing epidemic can increase peer pressure to drink.